 The creation and setting up of a Project would generally take just a few minutes if we are familiar with the application to be tested.
 This is a one-time setup and once it is done, we only need to make modifications when the application changes or new versions are released.

-Basic steps involved in the creation of a project can be summarized as follows:
+Basic steps involved in the creation of a project can be summarised as follows:

 After adding the Applications, we need to add the Versions that need to be tested and the Requirements for each of those Versions.